Victorian Railways iced vans: Narrow Gauge

 In 1899 the Victorian Railways built a 1 off Narrow Gauge Insulated Van, 1NTT.
 It entered service painted white on the Gembrook Line, in 1905 it was repainted Red like other freight wagons of the period, with the opening of the extension of the Beech Forest line to Crowes it transferred to Colac for transporting meat from Crowes.

 In 1926 with VR goods rolling stock reclassification it was reclassed to 1NT.

 In the 1950s it ended its VR service career on the Whitfield Line.

 It is now stored at Puffing Billy awaiting a full restoration.

 Liveries

 When they first entered service, the iced wagon fleet was painted white with black text and underframe, and silver roofs.
 This helped to keep the wagons cool but it was difficult to keep them clean, so from around 1910 the livery changed to the standard wagon red (though the roof was painted in a tan scheme, to help identify iced wagon roof hatches from above).
 The five TP wagons fitted with passenger bogies were painted in Passenger Red.

-Model railways

-As this article covers such an extensive range of wagons, it follows that a large range of model railway items are available.

-O Scale

-HO Scale

-Auscision Models released a run of T four-wheeled louvre vans in August 2011, retailing at $239.95AUD per pack of six wagons, representing all types of wagons with fifteen feet between axles.
-Additionally, single wagons with advertising liveries were available for a short time in September 2011.

-Austrains, in 2013, released multiple-wagon packs including the T iced van, with four wagons per pack retailing at $160.00AUD.

-Steam Era Models produces high-quality polyurethane kits of the T vans, which retail for around $16.00AUD.
-The T vans covered are 192-417 batch, and a kitbash to create the 1-191 range.
-A bogie version of the TP van is available, although kitbashing would be required to add the extra doors for TP 1 and 2.